FusionSid/Pynput/readme.md

-## Is this project are a bunch of script that controll my keyboard and do shit
+## Is this project are a bunch of script that controll my keyboard/mouse and do shit